aeturan/attack_path_suggestion_tool/README.md

 ## Highlights

 - **Visual graph builder** – Add actors/datasources, wire `read`/`write`/`communicate`/`respond` edges, and annotate triggers directly in the UI.
-- **Formal path analysis** – The engine separates poison propagation (data) from trigger activation (control), then merges them into readable attack plans.
+- **Formal path analysis** – The engine separates poison propagation from trigger activation, then merges them into readable attack plans.
 - **Undo/redo everywhere** – Every edit is an undoable command, so you can explore “what-if” scenarios safely.
 - **Session persistence** – Graphs are saved as JSON in `src/attack_path_suggestion_tool/sessions/`, making it easy to version or share them.
 - **Documented architecture** – See `docs/architecture.md` for module responsibilities and data flow.